xthexder/wide-github/README.md

 This chrome extension can be installed from the [Chrome Web Store](https://chrome.google.com/webstore/detail/wide-github/kaalofacklcidaampbokdplbklpeldpj)

-As a Greasemonkey / userscript:
+As a Greasemonkey / UserScript:

 This script can be installed into Greasemonkey or other user script plugins by going here: [wide-github.user.js](https://raw.githubusercontent.com/xthexder/wide-github/master/wide-github.user.js)